Imprints of flat space analyticity in de Sitter S-matrix: Energy conservation limit

 For this simple example, that quantity is given by

-which is the S-matrix of a massless particle exchange in Minkowski spacetime.
-It provides a hint on the relation between the S-matrix in Minkowski spacetime and de Sitter space.
+which is the $\mathcal{S}$-matrix of a massless particle exchange in Minkowski spacetime.
+It provides a hint on the relation between the $\mathcal{S}$-matrix in Minkowski spacetime and de Sitter space.
 Then, a further question arises: how general is such a relation?
 If the scattering process exchanges a massive particle, is the relation still applicable?